jonahksmith/jonahksmith.github.io/_pages/about.md

 Work and Research
 ======
 My work focuses on any of the intersections between mathematics, ecology, food, and language.
-I am a trained mathematical modeler, specializing in both differential equations and recurrent processes in biology and food science.
+I am a mathematical modeler, specializing in both differential equations and recurrent processes in biology and food science.
+My current interests tend more towards phylogenetics, graphs, and algebraic statistics.
 Many of my research interests in food science come from first-hand experience working with pastry and bread during my undergraduate studies.

 Background and History